chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 # DNS-over-HTTPS Application

-A similar per-query "no-cache" flag may be implemented with DNS-over-HTTPS {{!!DOH}} by appending a random nonce to each request.
+A similar per-query "no-cache" flag may be implemented with DNS-over-HTTPS {{?I-D.ietf-doh-dns-over-https}} by appending a random nonce to each request.
 Specifically, given a random N-byte nonce R, the following query parameter can be appended to a DOH query: